v00d00magic/content-extraction-tool/README.md

 #### Models

-- [ ] Db connection config should be dict
+- [x] Db connection config should be dict
+- [ ] Temp DB and storage

 #### Representations